lebao3105/wallchange/README.md

 You can close the app window, since the app is still accessable via the icon in the system tray.

+Don't what to be notified when the wallpapaer changes?
+Set the option in the File menu.
+Save to the file if you want.

 When the auto wallpaper-set service started and successfully set your wallpaper, it will show messages:
 ![image](https://user-images.githubusercontent.com/77564176/213847343-3bdabed4-3704-4197-81f8-9df09a72ac02.png)